-- · Easy detection of fluid leaks

-- Maximum heat transfer characteristics
+- Easy detection of fluid leaks - · Maximum heat transfer characteristics

-- · Ease of maintenance
+· Ease of maintenance

-Note: Caution must be used to prevent electrical components from being damaged by excessive water when the engine is cleaned.
-Pressure washers and steam cleaners should not be directed at any electrical connectors, or the junction of cables into the rear of the connectors.
-Avoid electrical components such as the alternator, the starter, and the ECM.
-Protect the fuel injection pump from fluids to wash the engine.
+Note: Caution must be used in order to prevent electrical components from being damaged by excessive water when you clean the engine.
+Avoid electrical components such as the alternator, the starter, and the Electronic Control Module (ECM).